ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

   - **Main Features/Components**: The main features or components of the project.

 ### 2. Project Objectives
 - List the key objectives of the project.
-These should be specific, measurable, achievable, relevant, and time-bound (SMART).
+These should be specific, measurable, achievable, relevant, and time-bound.

 ### 3. Scope and Deliverables
 - Clearly define the scope of your project by specifying what will be included and what will be excluded.
 - Identify the key deliverables you plan to produce as part of this project.
 For each deliverable, include a brief description.

-### 4. Project Timeline
+### 4. Project Timeline (Use Jira or Trello)
 - Create a project timeline that outlines the key phases and milestones of the project.
 This timeline should include:
   - Start and end dates for each phase (e.g., requirement gathering, design, development, testing, deployment).
   - Key milestones and deadlines.